 Park on the opposite side of the Sagrada de Familia

-When I left Barcelona in the evening to the Costa Brava I knew that I discovered a magnificient city in Europe and that I will definitely return for a more in-depth visit.
+When I left Barcelona in the evening to the Costa Brava I knew that I discovered a magnificent city in Europe and that I will definitely return for a more in-depth visit.

 Where to Stay

-I stayed at the Hotel Brun Barcelona which is located in a narrow alley in the Gothic Quarter.
+I stayed at the Hotel Brun Barcelona which is located in a narrow alley in the Barri Gòtic aka the Gothic Quarter.
 The hotel is quiet but not easy to find, you better print out the directions from Google Maps.
-For a Single room with shared bathroom and an own balcony I paid 65 Euros per night, breakfast costs 6.50 Euros extra (as of April 2015).
-Complimentary Tea and Coffee, are included in the room price, whenever you like.
+I had a single room with a shared bathroom and an own balcony.
+Breakfast that you can also have in the accommodation costs extra.
+Complimentary Tea and Coffee are included in the room price whenever you like.

 My room with balcony